RayhanMahmud256/GitRepoFinder/README.md

 <h4>Statemangement</h4>
 Statemanagement is one of the main features of the gitfinder.
 To develop this app, i used provider statemanagement architehture.
 Which is one of the most used statemanager in flutter.
 <h4>Working Process</h4>
 At the starting of the application, gitfinder takes a keyword from the user.
-Then, by clicking on search button.
+Then, by clicking on search button.<br>
 ![Screenshot_20240201_132748_com example gitapihandler](https://github.com/RayhanMahmud256/Starcoder-24-flutter-/assets/99743908/9c43782b-3377-41af-a745-3dbb5e592b5c)

 This app find the repositories related to that keyword.
-Then by simply going down user can get more repositories.
+Then by simply going down user can get more repositories.<br>
 ![Screenshot_20240201_132758_com example gitapihandler](https://github.com/RayhanMahmud256/Starcoder-24-flutter-/assets/99743908/92b924e4-4d8a-4026-a9a2-3db9d0d751ea)

 If user wants to see the details related to a repository, they have to simply click on that listtile.
-It will show related data about the repository.
+It will show related data about the repository.<br>
 ![Screenshot_20240201_132808_com example gitapihandler](https://github.com/RayhanMahmud256/Starcoder-24-flutter-/assets/99743908/0b284829-0ae0-48b6-9440-641c421e3f20)